 This section outlines how population changes, economic growth, the geography of Tasman, as well as future trends, are likely to affect infrastructure management in the future.
-There is some uncertainty about how significant these factors are going to be, but they all have the potential to exert wide influence.
+There will always be a degree of uncertainty about how significant these factors are going to be, but they all have the potential to exert wide influence.
 For this reason they will require ongoing consideration, and the Council will need to take a flexible approach to adapt to changing conditions.